stoeps13/connections-doc/source/admin/admin/t_admin_db_maintain_compact.md

     -   profiles
     -   search
     -   wikis
+    !!! note
-    **Note:** To improve access performance of the Communities forum database, copy the reorg\_forum.sql file from the communities subdirectory.
+    To improve access performance of the Communities forum database, copy the reorg\_forum.sql file from the communities subdirectory.

 2. From the WebSphere Application Server Integrated Solutions Console, stop the servers that host the application that you want to administer: